-Thanks @nelinoeva for the new competition.
-This week's theme is - bird's eye.
+Thanks to @nelinoeva for the new competition.
+This week's theme is - BIRD AND FOOD

 The Eurasian nuthatch or wood nuthatch (Sitta europaea)